swaptacular/swpt-k8s-config/README.md

 ## Bootstrap FluxCD

-The next step is to bootstraps [FluxCD](https://fluxcd.io/) from the Git server on your Kubernetes cluster.
+The next step is to bootstraps [FluxCD](https://fluxcd.io/) from the Git server installed in your Kubernetes cluster.

 If you want to use a private container image registry for the FluxCD images, you will need to specify your private registry in the